tpm2-software/tpm2-tools/man/tpm2_encryptdecrypt.1.md

   * **-I**, **--in-file**=_INPUT\_FILE_:

-    Input file path containing data for decrypt or encrypt operation.
+    Optional.
+Specifies the input file path for either the encrypted or decrypted data, depending on option **-D**.
+If not specified, defaults to **stdin**.

   * **-S**, **--session**=_SESSION\_FILE_: